 Jurisdictional issues on searches.

-I can't tell you the number of times that victims and victims' families, they're missing a loved one, And they want resources brought in, specialized resources.
+I can't tell you the number of times that victims and victims' families, they're missing a loved one, and they want resources brought in, specialized resources, and the local search and rescue group plays king of the hill and says, nope, no more people are coming in.

 Nope, no more resources we're going to use.

-They needed fresh canines because their dogs were tired and they wouldn't entertain it and they wouldn't bring more people in and they acted as though They were the king of the hill.
+And I cannot tell you the number of times I've heard from families about it's obvious they needed more people, they needed fresh keynotes because their dogs were tired and they wouldn't entertain it and they wouldn't bring more people in and they acted as though they were the king of the hill.

-And I sometimes wonder if there may be circumstances, like I know here locally we've run across a couple of those, but It was foul play.
+And I sometimes wonder if there may be circumstances, like I know here locally we've run across a couple of those, but it was foul play.

 It was crying foul play.